|1-4.020||Obtaining Advice and Approval on Ethics Related Matters|

 - Financial and Personal Conflicts of Interest: For information concerning financial and personal conflicts of interest, go to http://www.justice.gov/jmd/conflicts.

 - Outside Activities: While some activities undertaken outside of work create no problems, others require formal approval.
 For information on federal rules and Department-specific rules on outside activities, including teaching, speaking, writing, the outside practice of law, and pro bono work, go to: https://www.justice.gov/jmd/outside-employment-and-activities.
 For information on service on civic organizations, professional boards and committees, and state grievance committees, with or without remuneration, contact your DDAEO.
+Service on state bar committees that address or concern professional conduct rules is only permissible in an official capacity.
+For AUSAs, to obtain approval for official capacity participation in an outside organization, the request should be sent from the United States Attorney’s Office to General Counsel’s Office, EOUSA, for forwarding to the Associate Deputy Attorney General if appropriate.
+Other components should contact their DDAEO.
 Membership in certain boards of directors has been exempted from the prior approval requirement.
-See the DOJ Organization and Functions Manual at 29.

 - Political Activity (the Hatch Act): For information concerning political activity, go to: https://www.justice.gov/jmd/political-activities.
 Employees may also consult the website of the Office of Special Counsel, available at: https://osc.gov.